DaveParillo/intermediate-cpp/_sources/glossary.rst

    natural language
       Any one of the languages that people speak that evolved naturally.

+   natural order
+      An ordering of a sequence of objects that seems 'natural' to most people.
+      The 'natural order' of whole numbers is the sequence used to count things:
+      1,2,3,4,5,6...
+      The natural order for words is sorted alphabetically.

    node
       The objects that make up a linked structure such as a linked list or binary tree.